-(2) If a part of a contract violates a mandatory provision of law or public order and good morals, where to uphold the remainder of the contract would not contravene the reasonable expectations of the parties, only the part of the contract in violation of provision of law or public order and good morals shall be void.
+- (2) If a part of a contract violates a mandatory provision of law or public order and good customs and if the remainder of the contract would not affect the reasonable expectations of the parties, only the part of the contract in violation of provision of law or public order and good customs shall be void.

-353. (Initial impossibility)
+355. (Initial impossibility)

-(1) Even where it was impossible to implement the content of a contract at the time of its execution, the contract shall not be void as a result.
-However, this shall not preclude either party to the contract from rescinding declaration of intention based on mistake if the requirements for mistake are met.

-(2) A party to the contract who should have known that the implementation of the content of the contract was impossible at inception shall be liable to the other party for damages in accordance with the provisions of Article 395(Requirements for damages) et seq. regarding non-performance if the other party suffered any damages due to the execution of the contract.
+- (1) Even where it was impossible to implement the content of a contract at the time of its formation, the contract shall not be void because of impossibility.
+However, this provision shall not preclude either contracting party to the contract from rescinding the contract on the ground of mistake if the requirements for mistake are met. - (2) In case a party could have known that the content of the contract was impossible at inception and the other party suffered any damages due to the formation of the contract, the first party shall be liable for damages of the other party in accordance with the provisions of Article 398 (Requirements for damages).